Select Page

 Classical Arabic Language

 Students will be expected to demonstrate proficiency in Classical Arabic to the level of a Foundation Year student, or equivalent.
-This will include being able to have sound understanding of introductory Arabic grammar and basic comprehension of Arabic sentences with diacritics (tashkil).
+This will include having sound understanding of introductory Arabic grammar and basic comprehension of Arabic sentences with diacritics (tashkil).

 Time Commitment